 (i) Issues linked to interactions with other vehicle systems (e.g. braking, steering);

-(ii) Failures of the automated driving system and system risk mitigation reactions;
+(ii) Failures of the automated lane keeping system and system risk mitigation reactions;

 (iii) Situations within the ODD when a system may create unreasonable safety risks for the driver, passengers and other road users due to operational disturbances (e.g. lack of or wrong comprehension of the vehicle environment, lack of understanding of the reaction from the driver, passenger or other road users , inadequate control, challenging scenarios)